Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 Where is the convention currently held?

 Who have the Overseers been?
-Eric Cupid (died 2021) Alan Cooke
+Caribbean Overseers have been Eric Cupid (from Tobago, died 2021) and Alan Cooke (Irish)

 TTT Editor's Note: In the absence of a written account, the above information has been compiled by the TTT Editor from various sources.
 Corrections or additions are most welcome; as well as other historical accounts for this country Email TTT